insidae/website/content/2023-03-18/index.md

 ![Getting to grips with the software](/Screenshot-2022-04-28-150459.jpg)

-For now, it's enough that they each have large communities and plenty of educational resources available and the pipeline for importing and exporting files between the two is straightforward and intuitive.
+For now, it's enough that they each have a large community and plenty of educational resources available.
+It's also nice that the pipeline for importing and exporting files between the two is straightforward and intuitive.

 > "Hit the ground running."